cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/README.md

 # Predictive Ability of Sentiment and Various Features on Cryptocurrency Prices
 This repository includes all resources regarding my research, "Predictive Ability of Sentiment and Various Features on Cryptocurrency Prices" (working title).
-This paper reviews the ability to predict Bitcoin price using sentiment analysis of tweets and other features such as block size, cost per TX, hash rate, etc.

-I plan on taking a deep dive into error analysis to improve text classification that will likely increase predictive power of the sentiment bot.
-Also plan on cleaning up the code as I get better at python over time.

-Update 1/20/2023: This project has been on the backburner until now, because I did not have the proper access to the Twitter data due to my account restrictions.
-However, my restrictions have been lifted and the project will resume with my partner Stefan, under the guidance from our professor.
+This paper was inspired by reading this paper (https://cs229.stanford.edu/proj2015/029_report.pdf).
+In this paper the authors performed sentiment analysis on tweets to gain an edge in the crypto market which we thought was interesting.
+However, the the authors mentioned that future research could expand on error analysis in order to better classify tweets.
+Come 2022, OpenAI gives open access to its sentiment analysis API, GPT-3 which is superior to prior language models.
+This begs the question, can GPT-3 improve our ability to analyize text?
+If so, can our model outperform previous sentiment analysis trading models?

+We might explore some other topics (working that out right now):
+- GARCHA
+- ARIMA

+The final draft of this research will be submitted late April or early May 2023.
+However, there will be an update in the summer of 2023 to expand the tweet sample to 3 months worth of tweets and will use the GPT-4 model once it is released.